litexlang/litex-tutorial/Getting_Started/Introduction.md

 ## Expressive

-Litex built in all common conceptions of math such as set, group instead of make conceptions implemented via computer language.
+Litex built in all common conceptions of math such as set, proposition and others instead of make conceptions implemented via computer language.

 Here is an example: to define a group, and prove R and Z are groups